Skip to main content

 If you have ever attended a finance or accounting class at university, you may recall the phrase: “cash is king”.
 As it turns out, this is true, and cash, or capital in general, is indeed one of the most important factors in deciding whether a business succeeds or fails.

 First, consider the concept of credit sales.
 For many businesses, revenue will be larger than funds received from customers at the end of a given financial period.
-This is because businesses often accept credit sales.
+This is because companies often accept credit sales.
 The collection period for these receipts can vary between a few days to a few months.
 However, over the collection period, a business will still need to pay operating expenses like wages, utilities, and the cost of sales.
 Therefore, a business needs to manage its capital to have enough money to continue operations throughout its’ usual working capital cycle and ultimately avoid insolvency.

 Sources of capital